KwasekLab/AquacultureLab/index.md

 {% capture text %}

-Our publications encompass the three main research areas targeted in our lab.
+Our research encompasses the three main research areas targeted in our lab.

 {%
   include button.html